-- Failing to submit the updated information by the rollover deadline announced on the Division's website: and - Failing to maintain basic eligibility, required match, or undisturbed use of the building or land or both. - Changes in Scope of Work (Project Description)
+- Failing to submit the updated information by the rollover deadline announced on the Division's website; and - Failing to maintain basic eligibility, required match, or undisturbed use of the building or land or both. - Changes in Scope of Work (Project Description)

 Note: The project that was recommended for funding by the Florida Council on Arts and Culture and approved by the Secretary of State must not change.
+If changes to the Scope of Work are required, the applicant must submit a NEW application on the DOS Grants System at dosgrants.com during the regular application window.